aktran321/phishing/README.md

 This command logs us into the Droplet running GoPhish and opens a remote port (2525) on the DigitalOcean server, forwarding it to Gmail’s SMTP server on port 587.

-– Since Gmail restricts direct access to its SMTP server from unknown sources, we use this SSH tunnel to route traffic through our local Kali VM.
-This makes it appear to Gmail as if the traffic originates from our VM rather than the DigitalOcean Droplet.
+We do this because Gmail restricts SMTP traffic from cloud providers like DigitalOcean, as their IPs are commonly associated with spam and phishing.
+By routing the traffic through our Kali VM, it appears to Gmail as if it’s coming from a personal machine, which improves the chances of successful delivery.

 Below is the Sending Profile settings inside of `GoPhish`.
 <img width="711" height="542" alt="Screenshot 2025-07-23 215308" src="https://github.com/user-attachments/assets/06f3cf8a-8d87-4ccc-ae72-d6e47c678d9e" />